Last update: 9 months ago

 If you have a large pot, you can also submerge your rangehood filter here.
 Alternatively, you can use your sink and just use the plug to pour all the hot water into it.
 Once you’ve added the hot water, you can then add your liquid dish soap to the mix (be generous) and then slowly add the baking soda to the water.
-As a final step here, you are ready to submerge your rangehood filter.
-However, it’s advisable to exercise caution as you do not want to scald or burn your hands in the hot water.
+As a final step here, you’re ready to submerge your rangehood filter.
+However, it’s advisable to exercise caution as you don’t want to scald or burn your hands in the hot water.

 Once the hot water solution has cooled down to around lukewarm, you can finally get your hands dirty and get to cleaning your rangehood filter thoroughly.
 Using a non-abrasive brush, start scrubbing the rangehood filter until the grease, food particles and trapped oil start coming off.

 Step 7: Place your rangehood filter in the dishwasher (optional).

 Once you’ve scrubbed your rangehood filter thoroughly, you can also place it in the dishwasher for an extra clean.
 Use the pots and pans setting, which typically uses a lot of hot water, and which is useful for getting rid of smaller grease particles you may not have been able to remove manually.

 Step 8: Let your rangehood filter dry.